superveetz/sweet-btn/README.md

 ---

-A lightweight jQuery button plugin.
+A lightweight jQuery button plugin that gives you options for how your buttons should look and feel.
 Designed for developers, it's simple to use but very powerful.

 ---